-The structure currently has no placard (none issued as part of this inspection).
+The structure currently has no placard.

-No copies of the design calculations or structural drawings have been obtained for this structure, however we have measured the structure and undertaken our assessment using that survey information.
+No copies of the design calculations or structural drawings have been obtained for this structure but we have measured the structure accurately and undertaken calculations based on these dimensions.

 Non-intrusive inspections have been used to confirm the structural systems, and to identify details which required particular attention.